zack-bitcoin/amoveo-docs/design/sortition_chains_implementation.md

 * a claim linked to an earlier block height has higher priority.
 * this tx can only be made if you wait a sufficient amount of time after the RNG to choose the winner was generated.

-5) proof of existence
+5) sortition block

-* This allows the creator to publish 32 bytes of data into the proof of existence tree.
-It keeps a record of the block height at which this hash was recorded.
+* all validators for a sortition chain sign a root hash of some state about who can potentially own parts of the probabilistic value space.

-* This is used for hashlocking, because we need to prove at what height a pre-image was available.
+6) sortition final spend

-* This is used for sortition operators to record the fact that they have signed a merkel root of a sortition database.
+* if your money in the sortition chain is frozen, you have a chance right before the sortition chain finalizes to sell your money out, that way you don't need to hold any lottery risk.

-6) rng result tx
+7) rng result tx

 * contains 129 hashes, evenly spaced along the progress of computing the vdf.
 * then you pay a safety deposit assigned to your pubkey.
 * points at a sortition contract

-7) rng challenge tx
+8) rng challenge tx

 * which of the 128 gaps are we claiming is invalid?
 * points at a result or response.

-8) rng response tx
+9) rng response tx

 * contains 129 hashes, evenly spaced along the progress of computing the vdf.
 * points at a challenge.

-9) rng confirm tx
+10) rng confirm tx

 * if no one can prove that the result is false within a certain time period, we default to considering it as the correct rng output. (check that radix > 0).
 * it is not possible to do a sortition_claim_tx until after the rng_confirm_tx has finalized the RNG that will be used for that sortition chain.

-10) rng refute tx
+11) rng refute tx

 * if this gap has less than 1000 hashes, the result is computed on-chain, if there is a disconnect in the 1000, then we consider this rng result as invalid.
 * OR if a challenge doesn't get a response for too long a period of time, we consider this rng result as an incorrect rng output.